 How is Bell palsy treated?

 If a specific cause for Bell palsy is identified, such as infection, that cause will be treated.
 Otherwise, the symptoms are treated as needed.

 One treatment usually advised is protecting the eye from drying at night or while working at a computer.
 Eye care may include eye drops during the day, ointment at bedtime, or a moisture chamber at night.
 This helps protect the cornea from being scratched.
 This is very important to manage Bell palsy.

 Your healthcare provider will prescribe other treatment for your condition based on the severity of your symptoms and your health history.
-Other treatment options include:
+Other treatment choices include:

 Steroids to reduce inflammation